apache/hudi/website/docs/hoodie_deltastreamer.md

 SQL Source that reads from any table, used mainly for backfill jobs which will process specific partition dates.
 This won't update the streamer.checkpoint.key to the processed commit, instead it will fetch the latest successful checkpoint key and set that value as this backfill commits checkpoint so that it won't interrupt the regular incremental processing.
-To fetch and use the latest incremental checkpoint, you need to also set this hoodie_conf for deltastremer
+To fetch and use the latest incremental checkpoint, you need to also set this hoodie_conf for Hudi Streamer
 jobs: `hoodie.write.meta.key.prefixes = 'streamer.checkpoint.key'`

 Spark SQL should be configured using this hoodie config: